 - Regularly advise corporate clients on the California Transparency in Supply Chains Act, Executive Order Strengthening Protections Against Trafficking in Persons in Federal Contracts, Conflict Minerals, and other Corporate Social Responsibility and Supply Chain Compliance matters.

-- Conduct internal fraud, export control, FCPA, and other investigations in the United States and abroad (including in China, India, Canada, and South America).
+- Conduct internal fraud, export control, FCPA, and other investigations in the United States and abroad (including in China, Africa, India, Canada, and South America).

-- Guided FCPA disclosures to the U.S. Department of Justice and the SEC, and regularly advise on various foreign anti-corruption regimes, including the UK Bribery Act, the German Anti-Corruption Act, India's Prevention of Corruption Act, and the Chinese Anti-Bribery Laws.
+- Guide FCPA disclosures to the U.S. Department of Justice and the SEC, and regularly advise on various foreign anti-corruption regimes, including the UK Bribery Act, the German Anti-Corruption Act, India's Prevention of Corruption Act, and the Chinese Anti-Bribery Laws.

 - Counseled foreign government's Ministry of Commerce in export control dispute.

 - Represented major university faculty chair during Department of Homeland Security investigation.